 Expanded Recycling Services

-City residential trash customers can recycle used tires, green waste in residential quantities, fluorescent tube lamps and CFLs, and electronic waste with glass screens at the Public Works facility (1221 6450 Rd), Monday – Thursday, 9 a.m. to 3 p.m.
+City residential trash customers can recycle televisions and monitors, fluorescent tube lamps and CFLs, and used tires at the Public Works facility (1221 6450 Rd), Monday – Thursday, 9 a.m. to 3 p.m.
 Disposal fees are charged as shown below and customers are required to call ahead for an appointment (970-240-1480) to drop off materials.
 No unscheduled drop-offs are allowed.

-These recycling services are provided without charge as a courtesy to City of Montrose residential trash customers only.
-Prior to unloading any materials, customers must check in at the Public Works reception desk and present a current Colorado driver’s license and a copy of their recent city utility bill.
+The following expanded recycling services are provided to City of Montrose residential trash customers only.
+Prior to unloading any materials, customers must check in at the Public Works reception desk.